sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

 Preprocessing
 -------------

 We first need to make an index of our reference genome as this is required by the SNP caller.
-Given a scaffolds file in fasta-format, e.g. ``scaffolds.fa`` use ``samtools`` to do this:
+Given a contigs file in fasta-format, e.g. ``contigs.fa`` use ``samtools`` to do this:

 .. code:: bash

-          $ samtools faidx genome/scaffolds.fasta
+          $ samtools faidx genome/contigs.fasta

 Furthermore we need to pre-process our mapping files a bit further and creaee a bam-index file (``.bai``) for each o the bam-files, e.g.: